Speicherstadt

 info@hafencity.com

-From May to September extended opening hours: Thursday 10am-8pm
+From May to September extended opening hours: Thursday 10-20 h

 Hamburg Dungeon

-History, suspense, fun: the Hamburg Dungeon takes its visitors into the gruesome realms of Hamburg’s past, as the name Dungeon suggests.
-The 2,200 square metres of the creepy dungeon are designed down to the last detail and packed with terrifying effects and technical refinements.
+History, excitement, fun: The Hamburg Dungeon takes its visitors into the gruesome realms of Hamburg’s past, as the very name Dungeon suggests.
+The 2,200 square meters of the creepy dungeon are designed down to the last detail and peppered with scary effects and technical refinements.

 www.hamburgdungeon.com